Thursday, September 8, 2011

 The Fix: As adolescence turns into adulthood, what was once oily skin is more often combination skin, explains Dr. Graf.
 Evaluate your skin type and treat it accordingly, whether you're dry, oily, or somewhere in between.

-You only protect your face from the sun.
+Mistake: You only protect your face from the sun.

 Since we're trying to protect ourselves from the signs of aging, it makes sense that we'd focus on putting our best face forward.
 But as Dr. Graf warns, "one of the biggest places I see aging is on the chest."
 Also scary: covering up with clothing isn't much help.
 "A white t-shirt gives you an SPF of about 5," explains Dr. Graf.